gagregrog/housecarl/README.RPi.md

     ```

-5. No we're ready to install python with `pyenv`.
+5. Now we're ready to install python with `pyenv`.
 Make sure to install with `--enabled-shared`.
 This will take longer to build, but will give you or more complete set of packages.
+**NOTE:** If you will be using a Google Coral USB Accelerator, you must install python version 3.5-3.8.

-To install python 3.9.5, for example:
+To install python 3.8.9, for example:

     ```bash
-    env PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 3.9.5
+    env PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 3.8.9
     ```

-6. Set your install as the global install: `pyenv global 3.9.5`
+6. Set your install as the global install: `pyenv global 3.8.9`
-7. Upgrade pip: `pip install --upgrade pip`
+7. Upgrade pip: `python -m pip install --upgrade pip`
 8. Install pipx: `python -m pip install --user pipx`
 9. Set path: `python -m pipx ensurepath`
     - This will likely tell you that the path is already set (since we set it in our `~/.bashrc` earlier).